We Preserve the Past for the Future

 Wednesday 9 am to 12 pm

-Thursday 12 pm to 3 pm
+Thursday 11 am to 3 pm

-Friday 12 pm to 3 pm
+Friday 11 am to 3 pm

 Saturday 9 am to 12 pm

 Welcome to the Hemet San Jacinto Genealogical Society (HSJGS) web site.
 If you are interested in climbing your family tree you landed at the right place.
 We are here to help, from the beginner to the advanced genealogist, we encourage everyone to share their knowledge and help one another in this journey.
-If you are new, take a minute to look at the Facts and Tips page on the left, in these pages you will find lots of useful information for both beginners as well as reminders for more experienced users.
+If you are new, take a minute to look at the Facts and Tips page on the left, on these pages you will find lots of useful information for both beginners as well as reminders for more experienced users.

 Please take the time to look around our website, check out our Calendar to see what is coming up, take a look at the surnames our members are researching you might find a cousin or two.
 If you arrived seeking records, be sure to look at our obituary and cemetery listings.